A day in the life of a social media strategist can be hectic.

 - Are you using as many images in your posts as you can?

-- Are you mixing up images, video, links, GIFs, and other media types?
+- Are you mixing up images, videos, links, GIFs, and other media types?

 - Are you drawing on best practices to encourage engagement?

 - Are you testing out new things? (and of course, accurately measuring those experiments)

 Time: About an hour in the morning and perhaps more time in the afternoon

 - Hootsuite, Buffer, Powerpost, or Hubspot: There are many other social publishing tools out there, but these are some favorites.
 All of these tools allow you to create your own schedules or follow set schedules.